 That's big news, because we've essentially had the same OmniBalance design in Sony Xperia phones since the Xperia Z.

-With a range of devices leaking it's a little sketchy at the moment, but Sony Mobile does like to launch at Mobile World Congress, so perhaps a late-February launch.
+Sony Mobile does like to launch at Mobile World Congress, so we're expecting a late-February launch.

 Sony has recently also announced a new Xperia XA and XA Ultra.